hikari-ongaku/ongaku/docs/api/ext/youtube.md

 ---
 title: YouTube
-description: Extra endpoints related to youtube.
+description: Extra endpoints and functions for the YouTube plugin.
 ---

 # YouTube